 Jesus Christ is God’s only incarnation.
 He is the Son of God and God, both fully divine and fully human, part of the Trinity of the Father, the Son, and the Holy Spirit, which comprises one God Almighty.

 Are we confused yet?
 Did you know that the doctrine of the Trinity was not adopted until several hundred years after Christ was crucified?
-The final wording and doctrine of the Trinity was not finally settled upon until almost 1000 years after Christ’s birth, and disputes about the wording have kept the Catholic and Eastern Orthodox churches apart for a thousand years.
+The final wording and doctrine of the Trinity was not settled upon until almost 1000 years after Christ’s birth, and disputes about the wording have kept the Catholic and Eastern Orthodox churches apart for a thousand years.
 The doctrine of the Trinity is not taught anywhere in the Bible.
 The concept of the Trinity is a man-made doctrine, it was not taught by Christ or any of the Apostles.

 Definition of God

 Rather than me trying to tell you what the character and nature of God is, and then have to send you off to do a bunch of reading that will tell you the same thing, I have decided to include a healthy chunk of information from the King Follett Discourse.
 In the 19th century, King was a man who was digging a well and the well collapsed on him, killing him.
 The prophet Joseph Smith was asked to speak at Bro.
 Follett’s funeral.
 Here are some of the comments Joseph made at that funeral regarding the nature and character of God and man, and the importance for all of us to understand who we worship if we are to ever get back into his presence.
 Please note that I have put the paragraphs in the order they appear in the original talk, but they are not necessarily consecutive paragraphs.
 You are welcome to read the whole discourse if you would like to read the missing information (I have included the link to the whole discourse at the bottom of the quote).
 I have included just the most important parts that deal with our subject on the nature of God and man.